Bridging Semantics and Geometry: A Decoupled LVLM-SAM Framework for Reasoning Segmentation in Optical Remote Sensing: Experiments and Results

 The results, summarized in Table~\ref{tab:rrsis_zero-shot_results}, present a comprehensive comparison across multiple model paradigms.
 To establish reference points, we first include two direct zero-shot baselines: Qwen-2.5-VL-3B+SAM2 and Qwen-2.5-VL-7B+SAM2, which use the off-the-shelf LVLMs and SAM executor without any training on EarthReason or the referring datasets.
 These models demonstrate the inherent capability of general-purpose LVLMs to perform coarse referring segmentation, yet their performance remains modest across all datasets, confirming that task-specific adaptation is essential for robust grounding in the RS domain.

-Next, we evaluate SegEarth-R1~\citep{li2025segearth}, reproduced by us on EarthReason, which represents an end-to-end SFT paradigm that jointly fine-tunes the reasoning and segmentation components.
+Next, we evaluate SegEarth-R1~\citep{li2025segearth}, which represents an end-to-end SFT paradigm that jointly fine-tunes the reasoning and segmentation components.
 Although effective on the training dataset (see Table~\ref{tab:earthreason_results}), SegEarth-R1 performs poorly under zero-shot transfer.
 This sharp degradation highlights the limited generalizability of SFT-based models, which tend to overfit to dataset-specific visual--text priors and struggle to adapt when the data distribution or task formulation shifts.

 Among the decoupled frameworks, Seg-Zero~\citep{liu2025seg} and VisionReasoner~\citep{liu2025visionreasoner}, both reproduced using our EarthReason-trained LVLM–SAM pipeline, show considerably higher transferability.
-Their instance-level box–point supervision enables more localized and fine-grained grounding, yielding superior gIoU and cIoU on RRSIS-D and RISBench.
+Their instance-level box–point supervision enables more localized and fine-grained grounding, yielding superior performance on RRSIS-D and RISBench.
 The RemoteReasoner~\citep{yao2025remotereasoner} results, reported from its original paper, further improve upon these baselines via a refined mask-to-box generation and composite reward scheme, achieving $50.97$ gIoU and $54.29$ P@0.5 on RRSIS-D.

 In contrast, our Think2Seg-RS models exhibit a markedly different behavior.
 While demonstrating strong semantic-level reasoning capability, they underperform instance-oriented methods on RRSIS-D and RISBench.
-However, on the RefSegRS benchmark, Think2Seg-RS attains the best overall performance among all models ($15.53$ gIoU, $17.75$ cIoU, and $7.43$ P@0.5).
+However, on the RefSegRS benchmark, Think2Seg-RS (7B) attains the best overall performance among all models, yielding $15.13 \pm 0.81$ gIoU, $17.82 \pm 1.04$ cIoU, and $6.32 \pm 0.94$ P@0.5.
+Statistical significance is confirmed by non-overlapping 95\% confidence intervals (e.g., [16.16, 19.48] for our cIoU versus [11.08, 13.18] for VisionReasoner).